sendgrid/docs/content/docs/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys.md

 ## Why should I use API Keys for authentication?

 Using your account username and password for authentication is less secure than using an API Key.
 API Keys are preferred because you can limit permissions for API Keys and revoke them at any time.
-We recommend applying the principle of least privilege, using limited API Key permission to only provide access to what is needed for that request for maximum security ([SendGrid blog post](https://sendgrid.com/blog/7-best-practices-to-protect-your-twilo-sendgrid-account-and-sending-reputation/), [Twilio blog post](https://www.twilio.com/blog/principle-of-least-privilege-details-best-practices), [Third party article[(https://owasp.org/www-community/Access_Control).)
+We recommend applying the principle of least privilege, using limited API Key permission to only provide access to what is needed for that request for maximum security.

+For more about protecting your account, see our blog post, [7 Best Practices to Protect your Twilio SendGrid Account and Sending Reputation](https://sendgrid.com/blog/7-best-practices-to-protect-your-twilo-sendgrid-account-and-sending-reputation/).
+To learn more about the principle of least privelege, see our [Twilio blog post](https://www.twilio.com/blog/principle-of-least-privilege-details-best-practices) and [OWASP's article on Access Control](https://owasp.org/www-community/Access_Control).

 ## Tips for upgrading to API Keys

 * Prioritize upgrading your authentication method to API Keys for your mail/send endpoints first
-* Store your API Keys in an environment variable
+* Store your API Keys in an [environment variable]({{root_url}}/ui/account-and-settings/api-keys/#storing-an-api-key-in-an-environment-variable)
-* Test these changes in a staging environment before rolling out to your production database
+* Test these changes in a staging environment before rolling out to your production environment

 ## Upgrade to API Keys for your API endpoint requests